Skip to main content

 curl -H "X-Mnemom-Api-Key: $MNEMOM_API_KEY" \

-2. Pick the version you want, publish it as a new PUT.
+2. Reconstruct the card you want from the amendment history, then publish it as a new PUT /v1/protection/agent/{agent_id}.

 All publishes are amendments — the history is preserved.
 A “rollback” is just another amendment referencing the prior shape.